temporalio/documentation/docs/server/production-deploy.md

 Every shard is low contention by design and it is very difficult to oversubscribe to a Task Queue in the same cluster.
 With that said, here are some guidelines to some common bottlenecks:

 - **Database**.
-The vast majority of the time the database will be the bottleneck. **We highly recommend setting alerts on [`ScheduleToStart` latency](https://github.com/temporalio/temporal/blob/6cbfa2a3a569fcc856788b37616876538d904b3d/common/metrics/defs.go#L2215)** to look out for this.
+The vast majority of the time the database will be the bottleneck. **We highly recommend setting alerts on `schedule_to_start_latency`** to look out for this.
 Also check if your database connection is getting saturated.
 - **Internal services**.
 The next layer will be scaling the 4 internal services of Temporal ([Frontend, Matching, History, and Worker](/docs/content/what-is-a-temporal-cluster)).
   Monitor each accordingly.
 The Frontend service is more CPU bound, whereas the History and Matching services require more memory.
   If you need more instances of each service, spin them up separately with different command line arguments.
 You can learn more cross referencing [our Helm chart](https://github.com/temporalio/helm-charts) with our [Server Configuration reference](https://docs.temporal.io/docs/server/configuration/).
 - See the **Server Limits** section below for other limits you will want to keep in mind when doing system design, including event history length.

+### Scaling Workflow and Activity Workers

 Finally you want to set up alerting and monitoring on Worker metrics.
-When Workers are able to keep up, `ScheduleToStart` latency is close to zero.
+When Workers are able to keep up, `schedule_to_start_latency` is close to zero.
-The default is 4 Workers (aka pollers, as the Workers poll Task Queues), which should handle no more than 300 messages per second.
+The default is 4 Workers (each of which can have 2-4 pollers of Task Queues), which should handle no more than 300 messages per second.

 Specifically, the primary scaling metrics are located in the server's dynamic configs: